Chloride New Mexico

 The demise of Chloride began with the Silver Panic of 1893 and was hastened by the presidential election of 1896, which resulted in a drastic decline in silver prices.

 Today, many of Chloride’s original structures still stand.
 The old Pioneer Store is a museum; next door the former Monte Cristo Saloon and Dance Hall houses a gift shop and gallery featuring work by local artists.
-Both are open seven days a week from 10am-4pm.
+Both are open five days a week from 10am-4pm, closed Tuesday and Wednesday.

-Harry Pye’s cabin is available as a vacation rental (find contact information on our Lodging page).
-Other landmarks in this tiny town include the 200-year-old Hanging Tree and the Doodle Dum (on the NM List of Cultural Properties) - the workshop of longtime resident Cassie Hobbs (1904–1989).
+Harry Pye’s cabin is still here, and other landmarks in this tiny town include the 200-year-old Hanging Tree and the Doodle Dum (on the NM List of Cultural Properties) — the workshop of longtime resident Cassie Hobbs (1904–1989).

-Among the many mines established near Chloride, the St. Cloud mine is still in operation, though not mining silver.
+Among the many mines established near Chloride, the St. Cloud mine is still in operation, though no longer mining silver.

 (2 miles SW of Winston on Forest Road 226; driving directions)